Recognition of autism in homelessness services and related adaptations to support

 Decorative banner

-The webinar presents findings from an online research study that investigated staff recognition of autism using vignettes co-produced with experts by experience.
+The webinar presented findings from an online research study that investigated staff recognition of autism using vignettes co-produced with experts by experience.
 Staff working face to face with people experiencing homelessness were asked to provide diagnostic labels and potential adaptations for each hypothetical service user presented in the study.
 The findings shed light on potential offers of support for autistic people experiencing homelessness.

 Presenters: